 One of the critical considerations around moving to cloud vs on-premise is the cost of running infrastructure – hardware, software, human resources, fault tolerance and disaster recovery.
 One of the advantages of migrating to cloud services is that cloud technology is paid as an operating expenditure (OPEX) and requires little or no more flexibility and scalability.
 In terms of running costs, your cloud subscription should cover most of your costs.

 Verification and Support

 In most cases, internal IT departments don’t possess the skills to effectively monitor and maintain a cloud environment.
 Enterprises also need the support of an independent party to assess and verify the cloud environment being suggested by the cloud provider.
 Cloud Managed Service Providers (MSPs) possess extensive cloud knowledge to validate, migrate and support your environment.
 It is also advisable to use an autonomous Cloud Management Platform (CMP), like Arcus, to manage and optimize your cloud assets.
 This will allow you to keep a view about the costs incurred, identify usage patterns and adjust your infrastructure to get the most optimal cloud performance.

 Migrating to cloud is not a one-off decision.
 It has long-term and company-wide implications and therefore, the decision to move to cloud should not be made in isolation.
 You should talk to a cloud partner to assess your current infrastructure and provide a comprehensive migration roadmap along with the risks involved.
-If you carefully consider the above 6 factors, you are more likely to make a sound choice.
+If you carefully consider the above 6 factors on Migrating to cloud, you are more likely to make a sound choice.